Making Weight Loss a Reality: 5 Surefire Simple Steps

-It happens!
-But, this can be the beginning of the end of your weight loss hassles as long as you follow some historically successful suggestions.
-Consider the following:
+It happens to a lot of people!
+But, this can now be the beginning of the end of your weight loss hassles as long as you follow some historically successful suggestions.
+Consider the simple steps to weight loss:

 You need to eat fewer calories than your body needs in order to burn body fat, which is the objective in weight loss.
 You do not want to lose water or muscle mass, you want to lose body fat.
 If you take your current weight, and multiply by 10, this will be a good gauge of the amount of calories you should consume to cause weight loss.
 So, if you weigh 135 and you wish to lose weight, multiply 135 by 10, and your good starting point is 1350 calories.
 If you have a complicated workout schedule or need very specific guidance due to diseases such as diabetes, PCOS, and chronic fatigue syndrome, consider consulting with a dietitian to find the best calorie prescription for your circumstances.